ahmed-almouna/Stylish-Notepad/README.md

 # Notepad

-A windows MS-DOS style notepad.
+A Windows MS-DOS style notepad.
 Developed using WPF with XAML for the front-end and C# for the back-end.

 ## Features:
 - MS-DOS style notepad.